66 important questions and answers - Bandera County Courier

 No. Even in China, where the number of new cases is declining, it is not certain that an end will soon be expected.
 If, for example, the restrictive governmental measures are relaxed, which will be necessary at some point, new infections and deaths could increase again.
 Forecasts are currently impossible for Europe and Germany.

 Experts assume, however, that the number of cases will initially increase.
 Whether the epidemic can at least be contained to some extent will depend on many factors.
-This includes whether large sections of the population adhere to the advice on infection prevention or not, whether the authorities make the right decision depending on the situation, such as closing community facilities or travel restrictions, and how early it is possible on average to isolate infectious people.
+This includes whether large sections of the population follow the advice on infection prevention or not, how effective it will be to close community, entertainment and sports facilities and shops.
+Whether travel restrictions and border controls lead to the desired success and how early it is possible on average to isolate infectious people.

 Mutations of the pathogen can also play a role – also in a desirable way.
 There are always examples that the end of an epidemic is clearly linked to a reduced virulence of the pathogen.
 Factors such as weather and season also play a role in many pathogens, such as seasonal flu.
 To what extent this will be important for this corona virus is still unknown.